mrc-ide/reactidd/README.md

 ## Temporal data

 The main temporal data for REACT are `inst/extdata`.
 The file `positive.csv` contains the number of positive swabs collected by day and by region for all currently reported rounds of REACT-1.
-Similarly, the file 'total.csv` contains the total number of swabs collected by day and by region.
+Similarly, the file `total.csv` contains the total number of swabs collected by day and by region.

+The vignette `TemporalAnalysisREACT.rmd` demonstrates how the REACT data can be loaded, exponential models fit/plotted, estimates of growth rate/R calculated, and p-spline models fit/plotted.
+The vignette `TemporalAnalysisPHE.rmd` demonstrates how similar analyses can be performed on publically avaialble PHE case data.

 ## Spatial data